DMMP0/BDT/readme.md

 ***An instance of Redis Server must run for this layer to work.***

 ***An instance of a mysql database also must run for this layer to work.
-We used a remote database server, so the code is expecting a file called "db-credentials.json" in the credentials' folder in order to work***
+We used a remote database server, so the code is expecting a file called "db-credentials.json" in the credentials' folder in order to work.***

 ## 5. Query Layer

 This layer will act as a broker between the front-end and the back-end of the application.

 ***An instance of a mysql database also must run for this layer to work.
-We used a remote database server, so the code is expecting a file called "db-credentials.json" in the credentials' folder in order to work***
+We used a remote database server, so the code is expecting a file called "db-credentials.json" in the "credentials" folder in order to work.***

 ## 6. Frontend